dosbox-staging/dosbox-staging/scripts/build.md

 - **Ubuntu** 16.04 or newer
 	- **apt**, as the package manager
 	- **sudo**, to permit installation of depedencies (optional)

+- **Build dependencies (all operating systems)**
+    - Per those listed by the accompanying list-build-dependencies.sh script

 ## Windows Installation and Usage